 April 17, 1750, the 687.9 mile long Cumberland River was named by explorer, Dr. Thomas Walker.
 It is believed that he named the river in honor of William Augustus (1721-65), the Duke of Cumberland, third and youngest son of George II of Great Britain.
 The Cumberland is the only river in Kentucky that runs south and then changes course to run north.
 It begins in Harlan County, flows through Nashville and empties into the Ohio River in Smithland, in Livingston County.
 Ref: 16

-John Finley, from Pennsylvania, was taken captive by Shawnee Indians near the Falls of the Ohio.
-He was taken to the Indian villages in the KY lowlands, where he was “one of the first” non-Indians to see the fertile forests and prairies that later became known as the Bluegrass Country of KY.
+John Finley, from Pennsylvania, was taken captive by Shawnee Native Americans near the Falls of the Ohio.
+He was taken to the Native American villages in the Kentucky lowlands, where he was “one of the first” non-Native Americans to see the fertile forests and prairies that later became known as the Bluegrass Country of Kentucky.
 Within a short amount of time, the Shawnees released Finley, and he made his way back to the settlements on the Pennsylvania frontier.
 Although there was a growing demand for new lands to settle, his reports of the Bluegrass Country were not followed up on due to the outbreak of the French and Indian War in 1754.
 In that conflict, Finley befriended frontiersman Daniel Boone and the rest is history.
 In 1796 Finley was given a 1,000 acre tract of land in Fleming County.
 Ref: 16

 September 17, 1769, Lucy (Virgin) Downs, thought to be the first white child born west of the Allegheny Mountains, was born in what is now Fayette County, Pennsylvania, to Jeremiah and Lucy Virgin.
 In 1790 the family moved to Maysville.
 She relocated with a brother to Cincinnati in 1792 and was married there on September 20, 1800, to John Downs.
 She died in 1847 and was buried in Oldtown near the Little Sandy River in Greenup County, where she had resided for forty years.